 This element, and therefore the color, is believed to be a connection to your social network, meaning that black is a good color for those who want to build relationships and friendships.

 8- Gray – It is the Sign of Being Helpful

-This means it may invite more of the metal qualities mentioned above into your life.
+This means it may invite more of the metal element qualities mentioned above into your life.

 It is also associated with the Qian potion of the feng shui map.